gaganmaheshwari/blog-webjeda/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 ---
 title: Minify Jekyll Blog HTML
-desc: Jekyll - being static - is already fast.
-But to achieve faster loading speed we can minify the html.
+desc: Minifying HTML makes Jekyll superfast.
 Minifying CSS and JS is already in practice but compressing html is not practiced by everyone.
-But Jekyll posts and pages are in markdown and you may not be able to minify all of them using a tool.
-Jekyll html minify is important for loading websites in a lightning speed.
+Since Jekyll posts and pages are in markdown and you may not be able to minify all of them using a task runner.
+Learn how to minify Jekyll html using this method.
 keywords: minify Jekyll html, Jekyll minify, jekyll html minify
 author: sharathdt
 tags: Jekyll SEO